Araxeus/tiny-update-notifier/README.md

 ---

-Checks for update on program launch if **more than 24h have passed** since the last check, then pops up a notification if a new version was found 📢
+Checks for update if **more than 24h have passed** since the last check (Customizable),

+Then pops up a notification if a new version was found 📢
 > supports crates.io and github releases

 ![App Screenshot](https://user-images.githubusercontent.com/78568641/210151741-701ca397-d9bb-4acc-8e62-292a1d7495d4.png)